-Whether you are starting a new role in a different company or looking for a raise as an existing member of staff, we will explore when you should bring up a salary discussion, how to successfully negotiate and what to do in the unlikely circumstance that you're unsuccessful in your negotiation.
+Whether you are starting a new role in a different company or looking for a raise as an existing member of staff, we will explore when you should bring up a salary discussion, how to successfully negotiate, what to do in the unlikely circumstance that you're unsuccessful in your negotiation and how to accept a job offer after said failed negotiation.

 According to PayScale, research shows that 75% of individuals who ask for a raise receive some form of financial compensation.
 But what about the other 25%?
-This section will explore good reactionary steps to take in the unlikely circumstance that you are unsuccessful in negotiating a salary increase.
+This section will explore good reactionary steps to take in the unlikely circumstance of a failed salary negotiation.

 Rhoades advises to always ‘bear in mind…they might say no’.
 Throughout the conversation with your employer or hiring manager, from introducing the subject of a raise to negotiating, it is important to consider they may refuse and have measures in place to end the discussion on a positive note.